forestgrape/people_interactions/conflicts/yugoslavia_breakup.md

 ###### On the Opinion of the Badinter Commission by the European Union
 """Among the entities which sought the Commission’s endorsement were Kosovo and the Serb Krajina in Croatia.
 The Commission would not entertain their applications, regarding a version of the rule of uti possidetis as binding its hands: these two were excluded because they were not Federal States of the Socialist Federal Republic of Yugoslavia (SFRY)."""

-> Krajina, a region in Croatia, is were widespread ethnic cleansing started in the Yugoslavian wars (carried out by troupes associated to Croatia [which were trained and usually advised by the US, though unclear how much].
+> Krajina, a region in Croatia, is were widespread ethnic cleansing started in the Yugoslavian wars (carried out by troupes associated to Croatia [which were trained, supported and usually advised by the US/NATO, though unknown here who had the lead at those operations].

 ###### On the Resolution 1244
 """